PrideChung/XMate/README.md

 ## XVim Compatibility

 They can work together without crashing each other.
 Ace Jump Mode works fine since it just moves the caret to another position.
-Selecting actions are a little bit tricky, I don't recommend using XMate's selecting actions if you're using XVim as well.
+Selecting actions are a little bit tricky, I don't recommend using XMate's selecting actions if you're using XVim.

 ## License